 Since the 1960s and 70s, natural swimming pools have been a hit in the United States.
 What started as a passion project for a group of Austrian researchers has transformed into a new way of living (and swimming).
-Rather than use chlorine, saltwater, or other chemicals, natural swimming pools rely on biological components and plant life to keep the water healthy.
+Rather than using chemical sanitizers such as chlorine, bromine, or biguanides, natural swimming pools rely on biological components and plant life to keep the water healthy.

 - Total cost

 - Cost by size

 - Maintenance and equipment

 Natural Swimming Pool Total Cost: The Simple Answer

 There’s no one-size-fits-all answer to how much a natural swimming pool costs.
 Some homeowners might only build the bare minimum and spend $50,000, while others spend over $100,000 with landscaping costs.
 If you want a large natural swimming pool, you can even expect to spend well over $200,000!
 In general, most homeowners spend at least $85,000 on average to install a decent-sized natural pool.

 As far as averages go, you will usually spend around $40-$100 per square foot for a natural swimming pool.
 But, depending on where you live, the contractor you hire, the features of the pool, and the materials you use, the price can go up to nearly $200 per square foot.

 Remember that these are still rough numbers, and you’ll still need to consider size, maintenance, landscaping, and special features.

 Calculating the Cost of the Size of Your Natural Swimming Pool